 1. Taxpayers with an annual income of RMB 120,000 need to declare within 3 months after the end of the tax year.
 These include:

-- individuals having no domicile in China;
+- Individuals having no domicile in China;

-- individuals who have resided in China for 183 days or less.
+- Individuals who have resided in China for 183 days or less.

 2. Taxpayers with a foreign income need to declare within 30 days after the tax year ends.
 These include:

-- individuals with either domicile or non-domicile status but have a residence in China for 183 days or less (or one tax year).
+- Individuals with either domicile or non-domicile status but have a residence in China for 183 days or less (or one tax year).

 3. Taxpayers with two or more sources of income (wages and salaries) in China need to declare within 15 days of the next month.
 These include:

-- individuals who obtain taxable income;
+- Individuals who obtain taxable income;

-- with no withholding agent;
+- With no withholding agent;

-- any other circumstances required by the State Council.
+- Any other circumstances required by the State Council.

 4. Taxpayers with equities transferred to any other individual or entity need to declare within 15 days of the following month.

-5. Taxpayers with income from the transfer of restricted stock
+5. Taxpayers with income from the transfer of restricted stock must also declare.

 6. Taxpayers with investments on personal non-monetary assets should conduct annual filing and payment of IIT within the deadline or tax payment limits agreed upon.